Law of Iraq

-The Republic of Iraq's legal system is in a period of transition in light of the U.S.-led invasion in 2003 that led to the fall of the Baath Party.
-Iraq does have a written constitution, as well as a civil, criminal and personal status law.
-In September 2008, the Iraqi Legal Database, a comprehensive database that makes all Iraqi positive law freely available (only in Arabic) to users online, was launched.
+The Iraq's legal system is in a period of transition in light of the U.S.-led invasion in 2003 that led to the fall of the Ba'ath Party.
+Iraq does have a written constitution, which was enacted in 2005, as well as a civil, criminal and personal status law.
+In September 2008, the Iraqi Legal Database was launched.
+This site is a comprehensive database that makes all Iraqi positive law freely available (only in Arabic) to users online.